 b.
 What is a seismic wave?

-A seismic wave, also known as a shock wave, is the transferring of energy from one spot to another within the Earth.
+A seismic wave is the transferring of energy from one spot to another within the Earth.
+They are caused by the sudden breaking of rock within the Earth.

 c.
 What is the difference between S waves and P waves?